Contents

 A brain injury that causes memory problems usually affects working memory and short-term memory, but sometimes it can impact long-term memory as well.

-Memory impairment usually improves over time, but the ability to learn and remember new things may be permanently reduced to some extent.
+Memory impairment usually improves over time as one progresses through traumatic brain injury recovery, but the ability to learn and remember new things may be permanently reduced to some extent.

 More on Mind Lab Pro® nootropics for memory